GABETROLL/holbertonschool-web_front_end/designer_language/research.md

 <img src="idea7.jpg">

-## Final Ideas I've chosen
+## Final Solutions

-I've finally decided to
+### Specify more what each widget does
 - move the ``Home Search Online`` panel to be a header, **to make it easier for Regina to know that that searchbar is public, and not private**
 - Add placeholders that say where each searchbar is searching, **to give Regina more of a clue to where she's searching**
 - Make the library searchbar bigger and always visible, so that the placeholder can show up, **and show its purpose, that way Regina doesn't get confused where the input is going**
+- Add ``Your Feed``, or something similar, at the top of the feed, **to indicate its purpose**

+### Add more ways to find and organize search results
 - Make all of the searchbars search for ANYTHING where they're searching (folder, playlist, song, and maybe more), **So that Regina can find what she's looking for**
-- Add ``Your Feed``, or something similar, at the top of the feed, **to indicate its purpose**
-- Add ``Sort by`` option to **play** music
+- Add ``Sort by`` option to **play AND search for** music in a playlist
-- Add sorting by genre and year, if not present, since **Regina felt frustrated about that in her user chart**.
+- Add ``Genre`` and ``Year`` as ``Sort by`` options, since **Regina felt frustrated about that in her user chart**.

+### Add 2 more options to add songs to Your Library
-- Add an ``Add to Your Library...`` button on a song result in Soptify's public search results, and not just in the playlist, **to make it easier for her to add it**
+- Add an ``Add to Your Library...`` button on a song result in Soptify's public search results, and not just in the playlist, **to make it easier for her to add it**.
+Inside the popup that button triggers should be an option to create a new playlist/folder to put the song in.

-- Add two ways to add a song in a library: search for songs online, or use songs already in ``Your Library`` \(**I just realized that this may make copies of songs, making them repeat while playing them, which may be annoying.
-This change may be removed in the prototype.**\)
+- Add two ways to add a song in a library: search for songs online, or use songs already in ``Your Library`` (The songs would be added as a "link" to a song.
+This would allow results to not repeat when being searched, while still maintaining copies of songs in multiple playlists/folders when necessary)

 ### Mockups
 <img src="chosen_idea_1.jpg">